-Editor’s Note: This article first appeared in the March 2017 edition of TTAC’s Heroes Against Cancer member newsletter.
+Editor’s Note: This article first appeared in the March 2017 edition of TTAC’s Insiders member newsletter.
 The availability of the tests mentioned in this article may be limited based on your location and FDA approval.

 October is Breast Cancer Awareness month, which every year means sweeping campaigns from organizations such as the Susan G. Komen Foundation encouraging women to practice prevention with the focus mostly on getting regular mammograms.

 The focus on breast cancer this month is a wonderful opportunity for education in general, including knowing about the alternatives to mammograms for early detection.